 Pool deck jets are a very popular addition to swimming pools that add a lot of style.
-Essentially, there are water lines in your pool deck (flush with the surface) that shoot out streams of water into the pool of varying heights, depending on the installation.
-In this article, I’ll go over some of the main benefits of installing deck jets, what to watch out for, get into some design inspiration, and finish off with some tips on installing them.
+Essentially, they are water lines in your pool deck (flush with the surface) that shoot out streams of water into the pool of varying heights, depending on the installation.
+In this article, I’ll go over some of the main benefits of installing deck jets, what to watch out for, get some design inspiration, and finish off with some tips on installing them.
 Ready?
 Let’s get started.

 Natural Noise Barrier

-The additional water flow and circulation that deck jets produce introduces more oxygen into your pool, which helps cool down your water.
+The additional water flow and circulation that deck jets produce introduce more oxygen into your pool, which helps cool down your water.
 If you live in a super hot or humid climate, water features like these are almost essential to keep your pool feeling nice and cold so you can escape the summer heat.

 Fun for the Family

 Deck jets are a fun feature for kids of all ages and pets.
 They are a lot cheaper to install than a large waterfall, but create a similar effect for kids, who get to float underneath them and get drenched.

 If you’re interested in installing deck jets, work with your pool builder to potentially make them customizable.
 You can have jets at a different angle to create a cool effect in your pool or possibly have them remotely adjustable.

 The big watch out with deck jets is pipe damage during the colder months.
 You have to winterize them correctly so that your pipes don’t freeze up and crack during the winter.
 Pouring antifreeze in your pipes and properly capping them as you winterize your pool should do the trick.

 These great high-arching deck jets line both long edges of the pool, creating a cool overlapping effect for anyone swimming.
 Kudos to Creative Masters in Lincoln Park, NJ, for this design.

 For this wider pool, the deck jets aren’t quite overlapping, but still create a nice tranquil environment to entertain.